 The current D.C. by-law is 19-094.
 The by-law is proposed to be amended as a result of recent legislative changes, as outlined in this report.
-The draft by-law amendments are included in the attached Appendix B.
+The draft by-law amendments are included on pages C-2 through C-14 at the end of the attached Appendix A.